-- Not all publication outlets and not even all journals are covered; publishers have to pay to ISI to have their journals included! - The differences among different articles in journals are hidden. - The JIF depends on the subject and scientific field: High JIFs are found in Medicine and Biology, relatively low JIFs prevail in CS. - New branches of science have severe disadvantages.
+- Not all publication outlets and not even all journals are covered; publishers have to pay to ISI to have their journals included! - It is entirely at the discretion of ISI which types of publications within a journal count as "citable". - The differences among different articles in journals are hidden. - The JIF depends on the subject and scientific field: High JIFs are found in the biosciences, relatively low JIFs prevail in CS. - New branches of science have severe disadvantages.